mbrock/feedbase/README.md

     feedbase inspect 7302

-Unfortunately, even though you are an off-chain consumer (who can in principle read all the feed values for free), the `feedbase inspect` command is currently not able to display the actual value of a feed.
+**Note:**  Unfortunately, although you are an off-chain consumer who can in principle read the value of any feed for free, the `feedbase inspect` command cannot currently display the actual value of a feed.

 You can set an arbitrary label (32 bytes maximum):